Tyreek Magee

 Tyreek Anthony Magee (born 27 August 1999) is a Jamaican professional footballer who plays as a midfielder for USL Championship club Colorado Springs Switchbacks and the Jamaica national football team.

 Club career

 Magee began his club career at Harbour View in Jamaica.

 Magee signed a four-year deal with Belgian top flight club Eupen in 2019, after impressing while on trial.

 On 2 May 2023, Magee joined USL Championship club Colorado Springs Switchbacks on a one-year contract.

 In 2025 Magee joined Vere United F.C. in Jamaica on a short term deal through the end of the 2024-2025 domestic season.

 In October 2025, Magee signed with Mount Pleasant F.A. in Jamaica.

+On 17 April 2026, Colorado Spring Switchbacks announced they had signed Magee to a multi-year contract through the 2027 USL Championship season including a club option for 2028.

 International career

 In August 2019, Magee played for the Jamaican under-23 national team in the Pan American Games.

 On 30 June 2019, he made his debut for the Jamaican senior national team as a late substitute in a friendly against the United States.

 In 2024, Magee was called up again to Jamaica's senior national team.